Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

-We’ll check out how Sea Salt looks in some real spaces under lots of different lighting situations and with lots of other “things” in the rooms (furniture, countertops, etc) that the paint can play on.
+We’ll check out how Sea Salt looks in some real spaces under lots of different lighting situations and with lots of other “things” in the rooms (furniture, countertops, etc.) that the paint can play on.

-Sea Salt Kitchens and Dining Rooms:
+Sea Salt Kitchens

 Cabinet color?
 Sea Salt, friends.

-Well hello, spring in a room!
+Well, hello, spring in a room!

-Sea Salt lets the bright colors in the plates and flowers pop against it as it lends itself to be more neutral in this room.
-And the teal goes so well with this color, which isn’t always the case with green-on-green tones.
+Sea Salt lets the bright colors in the plates and flowers pop against it as it lends itself to be more neutral in this room by A Design Story.

 Seen here in a little breakfast nook area, this is a good picture of how Sea Salt looks against the pure white of the plantation shutters (lovely, btw) and the white molding in the shot.